Toa Baja, Puerto Rico: Special Communities

 In 2009, an order was given by Governor Luis G. Fortuño to shut off essential services, such as water and electricity, to Villas del Sol, a "Special Community", which consisted of homes built illegally on flood-prone, state land.
 The Federal Emergency Management Agency bought these homes from the Puerto Rican government in order to keep the land from being used further.
 In January 2010, the Puerto Rican government began demolishing some of the homes.
-The village had a large population of Dominicans, including illegal aliens.
+The village had a large population of Dominicans, including undocumented immigrants.
 In 2013, the mayor and the community continued to argue about how to construct in Villas del Sol.
 By 2016, six years after the community had been promised, by the government of Toa Baja, that it would receive permits for the building of critical infrastructure, it had not.
 Some families had dispersed, others had constructed humble homes on land obtained from a private donor.